-In April 2018, the Company entered into an asset purchase and license agreement (the "GSK Agreement") with subsidiaries of GlaxoSmithKline plc (collectively "GSK") to acquire a portfolio of autologous ex vivo gene therapy assets and licenses, for rare diseases and option rights on three additional programs in preclinical development from Telethon Foundation and San Raffaele Hospital ("Telethon-OSR").
-The acquisition complements and enhances the Company's current portfolio.
+In April 2018, the Company entered into an asset purchase and license agreement (the "GSK Agreement") with subsidiaries of GSK to acquire a portfolio of autologous ex vivo gene therapy assets and licenses, for rare diseases and option rights on three additional programs in preclinical development from Telethon Foundation and San Raffaele Hospital ("Telethon-OSR").
+This complements and enhances the Company's current portfolio.